jwalsh/sse-cloud-data-processing-bootcamp/README.md

    - [A Comprehensive Guide to Data Exploration - Analytics Vidhya](https://www.analyticsvidhya.com/blog/2016/01/guide-data-exploration/)
    - [The 7 Steps of Exploratory Data Analysis - Towards Data Science](https://towardsdatascience.com/the-7-steps-of-exploratory-data-analysis-87e7c34d911b)
+# Historical Context

+## Relational Algebra

+Relational Algebra forms the basis of relational databases, which have been the backbone of traditional data storage and management systems since the 1970s.
+Proposed by Edgar F. Codd, relational algebra is a formal theoretical foundation for manipulating data using tuples, attributes, and relations.
+It introduces operations like selection, projection, and join that allow developers and analysts to interact with structured data sets.

+Over time, relational databases have evolved to adapt to the growing data needs and provide greater efficiency, scalability, and robustness.
+However, as our systems generate enormous amounts of streaming data from IoT devices, social media, and other real-time sources, the need for event-driven architectures and streaming data systems has become more critical than ever.